tandesen/my_first_github/office_skills/README.md

 README
 ===========================
-One can use python or sublime to deal with excel files, please refer to these folders for more details.
 In this file, we mainly discuss how to use Microsoft cmd command line codes to help our office work.
 I may introduce other ways in this section when I learn more.

 ****